Back to Blog

 gym expansion

-Growing a successful fitness studio is an incredible achievement and can motivate many studio owners to open a second location and grow their fitness empire – but they need to be careful with gym expansion and implement the lessons learned from their first location.
+TL;DR: Growing a successful fitness studio and now thinking about opening a second location?
+This is an incredible achievement, but you need to approach gym expansion carefully and implement the lessons learned from your first location.

 Time to open a second location, right?

 The answer isn’t that clear cut.
-The decision to open a second location shouldn’t be taken lightly and should only be done under a certain set of circumstances – which we are going to look at in today’s article.
+The decision to open a second location shouldn’t be taken lightly and should only be done under a certain set of circumstances, which we’re going to cover in today’s article.

 Why this topic matters: According to IHRSA, 81% of fitness businesses fail within the first year.
-And while there are no clear stats on the success rate of second and third locations, some of the same challenges remain from opening the first studio location.
+And while there are no clear stats on the success rate of second and third locations, some of the same challenges remain as with opening your first studio location.

-What you’re going to learn: In this article, we will cover the reasons behind why you would open a second location, the pitfalls and potential challenges that come with gym expansion and the steps you must take if you decide to open a second location.
-We will also hear from fitness studio owner Mehdi Elaichouni, who has successfully gone through the process of opening a second location.
+What you’re going to learn: In this article, we’ll cover the reasons behind why you would open a second location, the potential challenges that come with gym expansion, and the steps you need to take if you decide to open a second location.
+We’ll also hear from fitness studio owner Mehdi Elaichouni, who has successfully gone through the process of opening a second location.

 Here’s what’s coming up: